filecoin-project/devgrants/rfps/rfp-proposal-python-api-client.md

 **Python Standard Library**

-Python standard library is a package for lotus's HTTP interface.
+Python standard library is a package for lotus' HTTP interface.
 Developers are faced with python functions that call filecoin functions in the simplest way.
 The lotus standard library follows the RPC standard request mode of filecoin.
 The parameters of the function are passed to the lotus node through HTTP Post requests and wait for the data returned by the node.

 Module List

-* General public modules including http client, logs, commen error handling and other tool definitions.
+* General public modules including http client, logs, common error handling and other tool definitions.
 * Comm API:common APIs are defined corresponding to lotus api_comm.
 * Full API:the APIs of a full node is defined corresponding to lotus api_full and are used to perform the funtions of a full node.
 They can be used to develop softwares related to blockchains, wallets and trasactions.
 * Storage API: the APIs of storage miner are defined corresponding to api_storage and are used to perform the functions of storage miners.
 They can be used to develop APPs on miner management, operation and maintenence and other monitoring softwares.
 * Construction of signing of storage trades: this module will not depend on the functions of lotus node.
-Instead complete trades will be constructed and then broadcast over Filecoin network through lotus nodes.
+Instead, complete trades will be constructed and then broadcast over Filecoin network through lotus nodes.
 * General configuration

 Items: